voravich-ch/data-scraping-project/README.md

 - `api.py` -> Python script to create an api to request news data from the database to display on the server.
 There are three arguments used for filtering including:
   - **date**: date parameter accepts string format `YYYY:MM:DD`
   - **tag**: tag parameter accepts string format
   - **limit**: limit parameter accepts integer less than 20.
-The default will show 20 results when the parameter is not determined.
+The default will show 20 results when the parameter is not determined